brw567/bot2/README.md

 ### Setup
 Run `./install.sh` to initialize.
 See Install Guide.md for details.
+Create a `.env` with Binance, Grok and Telegram keys.
+Telegram credentials enable real-time switch alerts when the AnalyticsEngine changes strategies.

 ### Contribution
 Fork repo, create feature branch, PR with tests.